Menu

 One very useful addition, especially in terms of performance, is a pitch bend controller.
 Usually found on the left side of the keyboard, a pitch bend wheel is a spring-loaded switch that can “bend” a note several tones above or below its original setting.

-Using a pitch bend wheel on an electronic keyboard often improves the authenticity of a voice’s sound.
+Using a pitch bend wheel on an electronic keyboard can improve the authenticity of a voice’s sound.

 Polyphony

-When used as an in-home rehearsal instrument or recreational synthesizer, volume is not usually a major consideration.
+When used as an in-home rehearsal instrument or recreational synthesizer, volume isn't usually a major consideration.
 The onboard speakers should deliver enough power to fill a small room with sound.

 However, there are times when a home digital keyboard may have to fill some much larger shoes.
 Under these conditions, even the most expensive synthesizer speakers could be drowned out by other instruments or lost in the expanse of an auditorium.
 This calls for serious amplification.